-- · Set the Duplex feed ASSY. - Install the Drum/toner ASSY into the machine. - Put the Paper into the Paper tray. - Reset the count of the Fuser unit and Laser unit after part replacement.
-(Refer to "5.1 Resetting the Periodical Maintenance Parts Life" in Chapter7.)
+- · Set the Duplex feed ASSY. - Install the Drum/toner ASSY into the machine. - Set the Paper tray to the machine. - Reset the count of the Fuser unit and Laser unit after part replacement.
+(Refer to "5.1 Resetting the Periodical Maintenance Parts Life" in Chapter6.)